 Book Characters – Their Origins and Inspirations

 This is the second in a series of four blogs where I will reveal the fruits of more than one year’s research into Charlotte Bronte’s most famous work – Jane Eyre.
 Although originally published in three volumes I have identified four key sections in this book.
-The second section moves the story to a new locality and a new building as Jane Eyre takes a second journey.
+The second section moves the story to a new locality and a new building as Jane Eyre takes a another journey, this time to her first school called Lowood.
 This blog covers events in Chapters 5-10 inclusive.

-Jane Eyre leaves Gateshead Hall just before six in the morning of 19th January ( we are not told the year) wearing her pelisse and bonnet and with a shawl wrapped around her She climbs on board a stage coach.
+Chapter 5 opens with Jane Eyre leaving Gateshead Hall just before six in the morning of 19th January ( we are not told the year) wearing her pelisse and bonnet and with a shawl wrapped around her She climbs on board a stage coach.
 It was a fifty mile journey with a stop made in a large town to change the horses and allow the passengers time to eat.
 The town is identified as L- ( Leeds?)
 As the journey nears its end the scenery changes..

 Jane finally arrives at her destination where she is met by a woman of around twenty nine years.
 She asks Jane a few questions and then places her in the care of Miss Miller an under teacher.
 She takes through the building until they teach a large room where she first comes across her fellow pupils..